The Swellers: Band history

 On June 24, 2002, brothers Nick and Jonathan Diener brought their friend Nate Lamberts from Grand Rapids to Fenton, Michigan to jam.
 In the following days, they formed The Swellers and recorded a 3-song demo.

 After a week, the band booked its first show at the Flint Local 432 in Flint, Michigan, opening for the band Divit.

 After a few years of playing shows across Michigan and the Midwest, Lamberts left to pursue a college education.
 Garrett Burgett and Lance Nelson, close friends and fellow members of the Flint music scene, joined soon after on bass and guitar.

 The band recorded their debut EP Beginning Of The End Again in the spring of 2005 at Sentient Studios in Flint, MI.
 That summer, the band signed to Search and Rescue Records and played a Midwestern/Canadian leg of the Vans Warped Tour.

 In June and July 2006, the band embarked on a tour of the US.
-Since the summer of 2006, The Swellers has been constantly touring the U.S. That same year, they signed to the Japanese label Radtone Music and flew out to perform a week of shows.
+Since the summer of 2006, The Swellers has been constantly touring the US.
+That same year, they signed to the Japanese label Radtone Music and flew out to perform a week of shows.

-In November and December 2006, The Swellers went to the newly moved Sentient Studio in Chicago, Illinois, to record their full-length album, My Everest.
+In November and December 2006, The Swellers went to the newly moved Sentient Studio in Chicago to record their full-length album, My Everest.
 The album was released on June 5, 2007, through Search and Rescue Records.

 From March to May 2008, Lance and Garrett left the group before several large tours.
 The Swellers enlisted Ryan Collins, the guitarist of the fellow labelmates and now defunct act, Alucard (whose other guitarist, Mike Supina, had recently joined A Wilhelm Scream).
 Close friends Brad Linden and Ben Wixson fulfilled bass duties for several months.

 On August 25, 2008, the band released a 15-track album of "personalized" songs via PureVolume.

 Second guitar player Ryan Collins joined the band before the recording of the album Ups and Downsizing, and soon after, bassist Anto Boros, previously of the Canadian band Sydney, joined The Swellers to round out the new lineup.

-Ups and Downsizing, their Fueled By Ramen debut, was recorded at Drasik Studios in Chicago, IL, by Mark Michalik and was released on September 29, 2009.
+Ups and Downsizing, their Fueled By Ramen debut, was recorded at Drasik Studios in Chicago by Mark Michalik and was released on September 29, 2009.
 In support of the album, The Swellers toured as an opening act for Paramore's Brand New Eyes World Tour, which began on September 29, 2009.

 The Swellers was an opening act for Less Than Jake on their Winter United States tour, along with the street punk band The Casualties.
 Throughout early 2010, The Swellers went on tour with Motion City Soundtrack for their My Dinosaur Life Tour.